pikulbrita/notes/README.md

 5. Stay organized: Keep your workspace clean and clutter-free.
 Organize your files, code,and project folders in a logical and consistent manner.
 Using version controllers and project management tools can also help maintain organization.
 6. Continuously learn and adapt: Technology and programming languages are constantly evolving.
 Keep up with new developments and learn new skills to stay ahead of the curve.
 Adapt your workflows and processes to suit the new technologies and tools.
 7. Communicate effectively: Collaboration is essential in the programming world.
 Clear and concise communication with team members, clients, or stakeholders can make all the difference in getting a project done successfully.
 Practice active listening and asking questions to ensure you understand their needs and requirements.

+# 2024-02-17
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
+In software development, this translates to aiming for clear, concise code that's easily maintainable and understandable by others.
+Strive to write code that solves the problem at hand without unnecessary complexity, as it often leads to fewer bugs, better scalability, and more efficient collaboration among team members."

+Remember, good code isn't just about working; it's also about being readable, refactorable, and evolvable over time, ensuring sustainability and resilience in an ever-changing technological landscape.